nrayyagari/personal-blog/content/posts/first_post.md

 showTableOfContents: false
 ---

-As a developer working with APIs, having a reliable and versatile tool for making HTTP requests is essential. cURL, a powerful command-line utility, is the perfect companion for API development and testing.
+As a developer working with APIs, having a reliable and versatile tool for making HTTP requests is very essential. cURL, a powerful command-line utility, is the perfect companion for API development and testing.
 In this blog post, we'll explore how to leverage cURL to streamline your API workflow.

 ## 1. Understanding cURL Basics